Limit-Theory-Redux/ltheory/doc/script/ecs.md

 end
 ```

-As you can see, first the Entity module is imported, followed by the Components module.
-The Entity function constructs an entity with all the specified components.
+As you can see, first the Entity module is imported, followed by the relevant component modules. `Entity.Create` constructs an entity with the specified components.

 ### Components
 Components are plain data structures that define the properties or state of an entity.
 They are small and focused on a single responsibility.
 By attaching different combinations of components to entities, you can represent diverse behaviors and characteristics.